 Fish stock assessment data are available at the International Council for the Exploration of the Sea (ICES).

 Reference level and action level

 Young herring are not harvested, but the reference level for adult Norwegian spring-spawning herring is the precautionary limit for the spawning stock.
 The action limit is when the estimated spawning stock is below the precautionary limit for the spawning stock.

 Status and trend

-The last large year class of young herring in the Barents Sea was in 2004, and the last years, there has been little young herring left in the Barents Sea.
+The last large year class of young herring in the Barents Sea was in 2004.
+These have now migrated, and the last years, there has been little young herring left in the Barents Sea.
 In 2013 however, relatively many zero- year olds were observed.
 This year class has mostly left the Barents Sea by now.
 In 20178, a lot of 1-year olds were observed, and the biomass index for the 2016-year class was the highest since the year class of 2004 was measured as 1-year olds in 2005.
 High biomass index for the 2016 year class was further confirmed in 2019,- now as a relatively high estimate of 3-year olds.
 Due to lack of coverage, no herring index was calculated for 2018.

 The quantity of young herring is mainly connected with factors like the population size of the spawning stock, and physiological as ecological conditions in the Norwegian Sea.
 Conditions in the Barents Sea will significantly influence the growth and mortality of the individual year class.

 A large quantity of young herring in the Barents Sea is an important ecological factor.
 The herring in the Barents Sea prey on capelin larvae, and the growth of the capelin stock is poorer when there is a strong stock of young herring in the Barents Sea.